|

-If the homeowner qualifies and mediation is requested, the homeowner and
+homeowner qualifies and files an Appearance, the homeowner and lender will

-lender will meet with a mediator employed by the Judicial Branch to try to
+meet with a mediator employed by the Judicial Branch to try to reach an

-reach an agreement.
-The mediation process shall address all issues of
+The mediation process will address all issues of

 foreclosure, including, but not limited to, reinstatement of the mortgage,